 Science in Ancient India Physics and Chemistry

 From ancient times, Indian philosophers believed that except ether or space, all other elements were physically palpable.
 Hence, it comprised of small and minuscule particles of matter.
-They believed that the smallest particle was paramanu (can be shortened to parmanu), a Sanskrit word.
-The paramanu could not be subdivided further.
+They believed that the smallest particle was Paramanu (can be shortened to Parmanu), a Sanskrit word.
+The Paramanu could not be subdivided further.

 Kanada, a 6th century, Indian philosopher was the first person who went deep systematically in such theorization.
 Another Indian was the philosopher Pakudha Katyayana.
 He was a contemporary of Buddha, who also propounded the ideas about the atomic constitution of the material world.
 All these were based on logic and philosophy.
 Hence, it lacked any empirical basis for want of commensurate technology.

-These theories have attracted attention of the Ideologists.
+These theories have attracted the attention of the Ideologists.
 In addition to this, veteran Australian Ideologist A. L. Basham has concluded that they were brilliant imaginative explanations of the physical structure of the world, and in a large measure, agreed with the discoveries of modern physics.

-Chemistry - Ancient India’s development in chemistry was not confined at an abstract level like physics.
+Ancient India’s development in chemistry was not confined at an abstract level like physics.
 Instead, it was found developmental in a variety of practical activities.
 In any early civilization, metallurgy has remained an activity central to all civilizations from the Bronze Age and the Iron Age, to all other civilizations that followed.
 It is believed that the basic idea of smelting reached ancient India from Mesopotamia and the Near East.

 The coinage dated from the 8th Century B.C. to the 17th Century A.D.
 Numismatic evidence of the advances made by smelting technology in ancient India around that time have been found.
 In the 5th century BC, the Greek historian Herodotus observed that Indian and the Persian army used arrows tipped with iron.
 Ancient Romans were using armor and cutlery made of Indian iron.

 Ancient Indians achieved higher levels of metallurgy.
 Certain objects testify to this.
-By the side of Qutub Minar, a World heritage site, in Delhi, stands an Iron Pillar.
+By the side of Qutub Minar, a World Heritage site, in Delhi, stands an Iron Pillar.
 The pillar is believed to be cast in the Gupta period around circa 500 AD.
 The pillar is 7.32 meters tall, tapering from a diameter of 40 cm at the base to 30 cm at the top and is estimated to weigh 6 tonnes.

-The advance nature of ancient India’s chemical science also finds expression in other fields.
+The advanced nature of ancient India’s chemical science also finds expression in other fields.
 These other fields include distillation of perfumes and fragment ointments, manufacturing of dyes and chemicals, polishing of mirrors, preparation of pigments and colors.
 Paintings found on walls of Ajanta and Ellora (both World heritage sites) look fresh even after 1000 years.
 This further testifies the high level of chemical science achieved in ancient India.